Pacific Southwest, Region 9: Superfund

 A Record of Decision (ROD) signed in March 1994 documented no further action for the evaporation ponds.

 Landfill.
 Construction of the landfill cap was completed in November 1995.
-Routine landfill O&M such as mowing and weed control, occasional revegetation, minor erosion and drainage repair is continues.
+Routine landfill O&M such as mowing and weed control, occasional revegetation, minor erosion and drainage repair are done on an as needed basis.

 The Riverbank Army Ammunition Plant is participating in the Installation Restoration Program, a specially funded program established by the Department of Defense (DOD) in 1978 to identify, investigate, and clean up petroleum and hazardous contaminants at DOD facilities.
 In April 1990, the Army, the EPA, and the State of California signed a Federal Facility Agreement, which established a procedural framework and schedule for the Army to carry out the necessary site cleanup actions.